top of page

 Grow a Row

 The "Plant • Grow • Share a Row" program is a simple yet powerful initiative that connects the joy of gardening with the spirit of giving.
 By encouraging gardeners to dedicate an extra row or two to growing vegetables specifically for donation, the program fosters a sense of community and mutual support.
 These small acts of planting and sharing, when combined, have the potential to create a significant positive impact in the lives of individuals and families facing food insecurity.
+To facilitate the distribution of these homegrown goods, gardeners are encouraged to bring their harvested produce to the PHC's office, ideally on Tuesdays or Wednesdays.
+This allows volunteers to efficiently pack the fresh vegetables into the Food Grocery program, ensuring that they reach those in need in a timely manner, providing nutritious additions to their meals.

 Desired Homegrown Product: Beans • Peas • Tomatoes • Beets • Turnips • Potatoes • Leafy greens • Onions • Garlic • Carrots • Zucchini • Squash • Melons • Berries • All Tree Fruits • Grapes